Emanuel (band): History

 The band toured in support of Black Earth Tiger alongside bands such as The Receiving End Of Sirens, Hopesfall, Envy on the Coast, Boys Night Out and I Am The Avalanche.

 The tour for Black Earth Tiger was notably shorter than the Soundtrack to a Headrush tour.
 The band only toured the US a handful of times, and to the UK only once.
 After these tours, the band denied the rumors circulating that they were breaking up via a Myspace bulletin.

 After the release of Black Earth Tiger, Emanuel was plagued with many problems.
 These ranged from debt and lack of promotion for Black Earth Tiger to personal issues.
 Despite this, after the Black Earth Tiger tour ended, Breen stated that he was "writing a lot" for a future Emanuel release.
 It was also mentioned in a Myspace blog that the band had their tour banner and equipment set up in a basement, and that they rehearsed on occasion.
 The band was generally assumed by fans to be on indefinite break.
 The band did not perform any official final shows.

 Breen was originally going to be the singer for Brian Deneeve's (former guitarist of From Autumn To Ashes) new project called Summer Law, but the project made no progress until they reformed the line-up in 2010 with an entirely different group of musicians.

 It is rumored that Breen and Devin Triplett are working on a new musical project.
 The other members of the band have gone on to form the psychedelic-rock band Good Girl, which then became inactive after a handful of shows during the summer of 2011.
 There are no rumored plans for either group.
 The band's website, Thisisemanuel.com, has been long-since shut down.

 The band is also well known for a side-project, a bombastic hip-hip group by the name of 812 Dirty Squad.
 The Dirty Squad has released many well-received mixtapes and has gone on to achieve legendary status in the Louisville and Indiana underground rap scene.
-Featuring guest artists: Knife (Kasey Cull) Doc Money (Dave Renwick) Hayz (James Masterson).
+Featuring guest artists: Knife (Kasey Cull) Doc Money (Derek Allen aka DJA) Hayz (James Masterson).

+In November 2025, it was revealed Devin Triplett had formed a new band called DMND Souls with ex-Uh Huh Baby Yeah singer Kevin Fletcher and drummer Sean Smith.